tbwiik/Travelu/docs/module-info.md

 This is done by adding module-info.java files in modules and explicitly stating accesses.

 ## TestFX and access error
 The JavaFX tests utilize ApplicationTest to be able to run.
-However, ApplicationTest do not have access to certain functionalities in the javafx.graphics module which result in access errors.
-This happen even though the module it is run from, [fxui](travelu/fxui), have the right access and requirements.
+However, ApplicationTest does not have access to certain functionalities in the javafx graphics module which results in access errors.
+This happen even though the module it is run from, [fxui](travelu/fxui), has the right accesses and requirements.

 ## Solution and deleting module-info
-A solution here, which is also proposed by teaching-assistants, is to remove module-info in this folder.
+A solution here, which was proposed by teaching-assistants, is to remove module-info in this folder.
-This solution works, but remove the JPMS functionality and result in the fxui-module being viewed as a "unnamed module".
+This solution works, but removes the JPMS functionality and results in the fxui-module being viewed as an "unnamed module".
 An "Unnamed module" requires everything and exports to everything, which is not a safe way to handle a module.

 Until a solution arises it is decided to delete module-info in [fxui](travelu/fxui) to be able to test in mvn and build application.